b-j-cook/Guitar_Pedal_Capstone/README.txt

-Daisy Seed files and matlab simulation code can be found in the DaisySeed folder.
+Custom Daisy Seed code (.cpp) and effects can be found in DaisyExamples -> MyProjects
+    Git bash must be used as the terminal for editing to work.
+    Make clean and then make to remake the code.
+To flash, reset the daisy seed and enter the command make program-dfu.

 Analog distortion effect schematics can be found in the Analog Distortion Schematics folder.
 LTSpice and KiCad files are included.

 A full bill of materials is included in the General Files folder

-Go into DaisySeed->DaisyExamples->MyProjects.
-The area we have been working in is the InitTest folder.

-To edit, go to InitTest.cpp and edit.
-To upload changes cd into the InitTest folder.

-You have to use git bash as your terminal otherwise it probably won't work.

-Make clean and then make to remake the code.
-To flash, reset the daisy seed and enter the command make program-dfu

-Let me know if you have questions.